Maxence Lacroix

-Maxence Guy Lacroix (born 6 April 2000) is a French professional footballer who plays as a centre-back for Premier League club Crystal Palace.
+Maxence Guy Lacroix (/fr/; born 6 April 2000) is a French professional footballer who plays as a centre-back for club Chelsea and the France national team.

 Lacroix began his career at Sochaux, where he made his senior debut in 2018.
-He signed for Bundesliga side VfL Wolfsburg in 2020, spending four seasons in Germany before moving to Crystal Palace in 2024, winning the FA Cup in 2025 in his first season.
+He signed for Bundesliga side VfL Wolfsburg in 2020, spending four seasons in Germany before moving to Crystal Palace in 2024, where he won the FA Cup, Community Shield and UEFA Conference League.

-Lacroix has represented France at various youth levels.
+A former France youth international, Lacroix made his debut for the senior team in 2026, and later appeared at the 2026 FIFA World Cup.